If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 Textbooks are no longer the sole source of information.
 The internet has revolutionized how we find information, but that also means we need to teach students to look at all that information critically without taking it at face value.
 We need to consider the point of view and the author’s intent.

-We love to bring this history to life for our students, but it is very important to think about how this happens so the context or importance of the lesson doesn’t get caught in a game or art project.
+We love to bring this history to life for our students, but it is essential to think about how this happens so the context or importance of the lesson doesn’t get caught in a game or art project.

 Don’t Sugar Coat It